Below are some commonly asked questions that may help you when deciding whether or not to apply to the Cadets.

 Will joining the Cadets improve my chances of joining South Yorkshire Police as a ‘regular’ police officer?

 No, joining the Cadets will not improve your chances of becoming a regular police officer.
-The selection process for regulars can be viewed here (link to police officer recruitment process).
+The selection process for regulars can be viewed here.

 Do cadets get to take part in frontline Policing duties?